CodeYourFuture/curriculum/content/en/js3/blocks/then/index.md

 So `then` returns a _new_ `Promise`, and you can call `then` again on the new object.
 You can chain Promises in ever more complex dependent steps.
 This is called [Promise chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises#chaining).

 It's important to understand some of what is happening with Promises and `then`.
 But for the most part, you will not be writing code in this style.

-You will be writing ([declaring](/guides/paradigm/)) a description of what you want to happen and a [loosely-coupled](https://en.wikipedia.org/wiki/Loose_coupling) set of stateless, single-purpose functions to make it so.
-To help you stay thinking in this way, let's explore async/await.